 Perform provably secure remote sensor data aggregation and analysis, and,

-Securely transmit sensor data collection adjustments based on previous analytical results.
+Securely transmit system control signals based on previous analytical results.

 Secure Data Transmission

 Once data has been collected from remote sensors, it must be securely transmitted over an untrusted network link to an untrusted aggregation site for secure analysis.
 That means the data must be encrypted.
-The encryption mechanism must have a low plaintext-to-ciphertext expansion ratio and is either provably secure or have its parameters configured to be provably resistant from conventional and quantum attacks.
-AES-256 symmetric encryption is provably resistant to conventional and quantum attack.
+The encryption mechanism must have a low plaintext-to-ciphertext expansion ratio and is either provably secure or have its parameters configured to be provably resistant from conventional and quantum attacks as is the case for AES-256 symmetric encryption.

 Secure Data Analysis

-Once the data has been securely communicated, it must be securely analyzed in a provably secure manner.
-This means it is considered secure from conventional and quantum computer attacks.
+Once the data has been securely communicated, it must be analyzed in a provably secure manner, e.g. considered secure from conventional and quantum computer attacks.
 FHE is a Public Key Enabled (PKE) scheme based on currently understood to be unsolvable challenges in lattice mathematics.
 The US National Institute of Standards and Technology (NIST) considers methods based on these challenges to be Post Quantum Cryptography (PQC).
 FHE supports unrestricted computation on encrypted data producing results encrypted in the same way.
 Encrypted data is equivalent to noise.
 Plaintext data and its derivative computational results are never exposed during the computational lifecycle, even on compromised infrastructure.
-FHE implements a Zero-Trust model of data security, requires no additional trusted parties, and can only be viewed utilizing its secret decryption key.
+FHE implements a Zero-Trust model of data security, requires no additional trusted parties, and can only be viewed by using its protected secret decryption key.

 Using FHE in this model has two challenges:

-Processing encrypted data using FHE requires scalable hardware acceleration.
+Processing encrypted data using FHE requires significant and scalable hardware acceleration.

-FHE’s expansion ratio of two to three orders of magnitude over plaintext makes it unsuitable for data transmission over untrusted Wide Area Network (WAN) links.
+FHE’s expansion ratio of two to three orders of magnitude over plaintext makes it unsuitable for high volume data transmission over untrusted Wide Area Network (WAN) links.

 Scalable Hardware Acceleration